-In response to allegations of abuse and to save money, House budget writers recommend closing the Sununu Youth Services Center, New Hampshire’s juvenile detention facility.
+In response to allegations of abuse and to save money, House budget writers recommended closing the Sununu Youth Services Center, New Hampshire’s juvenile detention facility.

 Higher education changes

-While Gov. Sununu proposed merging the community college and university systems and cutting their funding, House budget writers want to slow down the process without cutting any funding this budget cycle.
+While Gov. Sununu proposed merging the community college and university systems and cutting their funding, House budget writers wanted to slow down the process without cutting any funding this budget cycle.

 Adding back some spending

-The House Finance Committee is recommending higher spending than the governor in some budget areas.
+The House Finance Committee recommended higher spending than the governor in some budget areas.
 For example, the committee voted to restore funding to the Small Business Development Center (SBDC) that was cut in Gov. Sununu’s budget.

 What comes next?